Online Workshops

 For both of these workshops, I will be drawing upon all my professional experience and training, as well as parenting a neurodivergent child to offer advice and support.
 The series is run as group coaching with lots of discussions in-between sessions, and group reflection.

-BEFORE AND AFTER SCHOOL SUPPORT - Workshop 4: Regulation Series (Group Coaching)
+BEFORE AND AFTER SCHOOL SUPPORT - Week 3: Regulation Series (Group Coaching)

 This workshop would also also helpful for children who don’t go to school (home ed families), focusing on routines before and after days out or big events as well as regulation throughout the day.